Skip to content

 One of the main attractions in Korce is the Old Bazaar, a vibrant market filled with traditional Albanian crafts and souvenirs.
 Visitors can stroll through the narrow streets, sample local delicacies, and admire the beautiful Ottoman-era buildings.

-For nature lovers, the surrounding region offers plenty of outdoor activities, from hiking in the nearby mountains to exploring the Voskopoja Valley, a beautiful area dotted with ancient churches and monasteries.
-Visitors can also head to the nearby Prespa Lakes, a stunning natural area teeming with birdlife and scenic hiking trails.
+The surrounding region offers plenty of outdoor activities for nature lovers, from hiking in the nearby mountains to exploring the Voskopoja Valley, a beautiful area dotted with ancient churches and monasteries.
+Visitors can also head to Prespa Lakes, a stunning natural area with birdlife and scenic hiking trails.

 Korce is known for its lively nightlife and entertainment scene.
-The city is home to numerous bars, cafes, and restaurants, many of which feature live music and traditional Albanian dancing.
-It is also home to the country’s most famous beer, named exactly after the town itself.
+The city has numerous bars, cafes, and restaurants, many featuring live music and traditional Albanian dancing.
+It is also home to the country’s most famous beer, named exactly after the town.
 So what would be a more unique thing to do in Albania than drinking Korca beer in Korce?

 Where to stay in Korce: Boulevard Boutique Aparthotel